WarwickTechCrew/tc-website-wiki/wiki/04-spaces/04-milburn-house.md

     name: G55 Room Information

 shortlinks:
+  - millburn
   - milburn
 ---

-# Milburn House
+# Millburn House

-Formerly home to the [CAPITAL Centre](https://warwick.ac.uk/fac/cross_fac/capital/), then Theatre and Performance studies, Milburn House is one of the strangest buildings on campus.
+Formerly home to the [CAPITAL Centre](https://warwick.ac.uk/fac/cross_fac/capital/), then Theatre and Performance studies, Millburn House is one of the strangest buildings on campus.
 We fairly regularly use G55, as one of the two centrally timetabled drama studios (alongside [Avon](./03-avon.md)), with G56 and G57 providing nice white-walled rehearsal/studio spaces.